ebrehault/slides/plone/ploneconf-2017-keynote.md

 But also a sharing process.

-Some of you are not familiar with the Plone community, so you might not know what is a real community.
+Some of you are not familiar with the Plone community, so you might not know what is a strong community.

 We are not just sharing code, we are sharing emotion.